PROGRESS

 The Dell

 A beautiful stretch of indigenous forest along a stream that flows during the summer rainy season.
 There are mature trees to help form a canopy, but the understory has been decimated.
 Plants such as snake lilies and ferns have disappeared; and saplings are being crowded out too.
 Cestrum, an alien tree, grows skywards and then falls upon older trees, crushing and destroying them even as it send out new shoots.
 Almost every plant you see in this photograph is alien to South Africa.
-(Image: Vanessa Stephen)
+(2021 image: Vanessa Stephen)

 • Area size: 11,280 square metres